 Always store button-downs on wooden hangers (you can also use slimline hangers in a pinch) and take them off the wire hangers and out of those bags as soon as you get them home from the dry cleaners.

-Better yet, bring them to the dry cleaner on their hangers and asked them to be returned the same way.
+Better yet, bring them to the dry cleaner on their hangers and ask them to be returned the same way.

 Jeans are pretty versatile because denim fabric is pretty hardy.
 They can be either hung or folded.
 If you want to get fancy, you can organize them by hem-length.

 Store dress pants by hanging them along the crease on wooden hangers.
-Store these by color and if you want to get really organized, then store them by hem length (this won’t matter much to men, but some women hem pants for either high heels or flats).
+Store these by color and if you want to get organized, then store them by hem length (this won’t matter much to men, but some women hem pants for either high heels or flats).

 Once a pair is ripped or no longer fits, throw it out immediately.
 There is no sense in storing hosiery that you can no longer wear and then accidentally putting them on again.

 Sturdier leggings can be stored folded in a dresser drawer or hung with your casual pants in the closet.

 Casual pants (not jeans, suit, or dress pants) may be folded and stored in the dresser, but if you have space, it's less wrinkly to store them in the closet.

 Shoes can be tough to store.
 Again, separate the shoes you wear all the time from the shoes you wear less often.
 Shoes that don't get worn often be can be stored high on a shelf in your closet.
 Store the shoes you wear all the time on the floor of your clothing or entryway closet.

 Store your skirts hanging in the clothes closet on hangers with clips.
 If you try to hang a skirt on a normal hanger, it either slides off or the hangers create a dent in the sides.